Tulip-Dev/tulip/doc/developer/installation.rst

 CMake and the build options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As explained previously, Tulip can be build using two different mods: *Release* and *Debug*.
+As explained previously, Tulip can be build using two different modes: *Release* and *Debug*.
 In the current demonstration, we will use the *Release* profile.
 If you want to use the other one, just adapt the appropriate fields by remplacing the term *Release* with *Debug*.

 With the *Msys* shell, enter the *build-release* folder ::